sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 1600-1630 Coffee and Tea Break

-1630-1730 Dan Bernstein and/or Tanja Lange: Edwards Coordinates for Elliptic Curves
+1630-1730 Dan Bernstein and Tanja Lange: Edwards Coordinates for Elliptic Curves

 1830-2200 Dinner at Goldney Orangery